The 8 Best Dog Worming Tablets: Tested & Evaluated 2023

 "Oral dewormers do not generally cause severe side effects.
 If your dog has a large worm burden at the time of treatment, it is possible that an oral dewormer could cause mild diarrhea, vomiting, and a temporary loss of appetite as the worms are paralyzed or killed by the medication and passed from your dog’s system." - Leslie Gilette, DVM for PetMD

 But what is the best option?
-A table, a chewable, or maybe spot-on treatment?
-They all have their advantages.
+A tablet, a chewable, or maybe spot-on treatment?
+Our experts say that they all have their advantages.

 Chewable wormers look just like little treats.
 Due to the texture and the flavour, dogs usually like eating those without suspecting anything.
-Other than that, chewables work just like tabs.
+Other than that, chewables work just like tablets.